Dear readers of ADxS.org, please forgive the disruption.

 • Bed nucleus of the stria terminalis (BST)

-• Limbic structures can modulate predicted stressors through prior activation of the PVN via interactions with reactive stress circuits.
-The superposition of limbic input on brainstem and hypothalamic stress effects forms a hierarchical system that mediates both reflexive (reactive) and anticipatory (anticipated) stress responses via direct PVN projections.
+• Limbic structures can modulate predicted stressors by prior activation of the PVN through interactions with reactive stress circuits.
+The superimposition of limbic input on brainstem and hypothalamic stress effects forms a hierarchical system that mediates both reflexive (reactive) and anticipated (anticipatory) stress responses via direct PVN projections.

 The projections of these limbic areas overlap considerably, although not completely.
 The overall stress response therefore depends on the interaction of these structures.
 30